jake-chipps/friendometer/_docs/resources/transcripts/1-2_john-isaiah-pepion.md

 ---

 0:00
-my name is John Pepe and I'm from the
+My name is John Pepion and I'm from the Blackfoot reservation and the kind of art I do is pictographic plains art and bringing it to the forefront, more contemporary.

-0:01
-Blackfoot reservation and the kind of
-0:03
-heart I do is pictographic plans art and
-0:06
-bringing it to the forefront more
-0:08
-contemporary ledger art is a form of art
-0:13
-amongst plans and then tribes that it's
-0:15
-over a hundred years old and the period
-0:17
-that we're currently in is considered
-0:19
-the contemporary Najjar period every
-0:21
-piece Rd the designs that and collars
-0:23
-actually mean something and there's all
-0:25
-the story behind it like this piece
-0:27
-right here it's called Native Superman
-0:29
-and he's doing the Superman trick on his
-0:32
-bike it's kind of showing like oh we're
-0:34
-still public culture and how we're still
-0:37
-dealing with mainstream America and our
-0:39
-bridging two worlds together like the
-0:42
-Indian world and the new world that we
-0:44
-live in with the computers the bytes of
-0:46
-cell phones so I've been kind of
-0:48
-bridging that gap with my art being in
-0:50
-those two worlds together with a little
-0:52
-bit of humor just like storytelling and
+0:10
+Ledger art is a form of art amongst plains Tribes that is over a hundred years old.
+And the period that we're currently in is considered the contemporary ledger period.
+In every piece I do, the designs and the colors actually mean something and there's always a story behind it.

+0:26
+Like this piece - right here it's called Native Superman and he's doing the Superman trick on his bike.
+It's kind of showing like, "Oh we still have a culture and how we're still dealing with mainstream America and how we are bridging our two worlds together like the Indian world and the new world that we live in, with the computers, the bytes, the cell phones.
+So I've been kind of bridging that gap with my art being in those two worlds together with a little bit of humor just like storytelling.

 0:55
-to me it's sharing and preserving our
-0:57
-cultural history going into ceremony so
-1:01
-I sit there and observe I watch the
-1:03
-movement to everything to design some
-1:05
-center paying attention and all these
-1:06
-ideas are going in in my mind and that's
-1:08
-how I come up with the images I do when
+To me, it's sharing and preserving our cultural ancestry.
+Going to ceremony - so I sit there and observe, I watch the movement, everything, the designs, and I sit there, paying attention, and all these ideas are going in in my mind.
+And that's how I come up with the images I do.

 1:10
-I do my ledger I'm continuing to find
-1:12
-out who I am as a person who my family
-1:14
-is
-1:15
-especially being Blackfeet in Montana
-1:17
-and that's what I kind of appreciate but
-1:19
-I also like to tell the world but who we
+When I do my ledger art, I'm continuing to find out who I am as a person, who my family is, especially being Blackfeet in Montana.
+And that's what I kind of appreciate.
+But I also like to tell the world but who we are in our story, from our perspective.
-1:22
-are in our story from our perspective